samjones00/docs/docs/ormlite/getting-started.md

 ## Quickstart using `x mix`

-If you already have a .NET+ ASP.NET project, you can use the [ServiceStack dotnet tool `x`](../dotnet-tool) to `mix` in pre-configured modules for your database of choice.
+If you already have a .NET6+ ASP.NET Core project, you can use the [ServiceStack dotnet tool `x`](../dotnet-tool) to `mix` in pre-configured modules for your database of choice.
 For example for SQL Server:

 ```bash